Podcast Episodes

 I'm Dan!
 Life Coach, Photographer, Extreme Empath, and Podcaster.

-I'm a full time wedding photographer since Jan.
+I'm a full time photographer since Jan.
 2010.

 Smitten Husband since 2014